Eschatologue/CM_wiki/docs/character-creation/feat/feat-8th-level.md

 - **Excessive Force**

     When you hit a ranged attack with a :weapon-prop-heavy: *[heavy]* weapon, you can push the creature up to 10 feet straight away from yourself if it is Large or smaller sized.
-If you score a critical hit, the creature is becomes prone.
+If you score a Critical Hit, the creature is becomes prone.

 [heavy]: ../../equipment/weapon/index.md#heavy
 [versatile]: ../../equipment/weapon/index.md#versatile